Boesel Musical Arts Center

-Soprano Jennifer Rowley '02 will be making her debut at the Metropolitan Opera in La Boheme -- she will sing Musetta in the famed Zeffirelli production beginning March 19 and has forthcoming debuts at Covent Garden and Opera Australia; BLEEP magaine featured her in an eight-page article in its recent issue.
+Soprano Jennifer Rowley '02 will be making her debut at the Metropolitan Opera in La Boheme -- she will sing Musetta in the famed Zeffirelli production beginning March 19 and has forthcoming debuts at Covent Garden and Opera Australia; The Wall Street Journal included a profile on the eve of her debut and BLEEP magazine featured her in an eight-page article in its recent issue.

 Ciara Renée '13 is set to assume the role of the Leading Player in the Broadway production of Pippin; Ciara recently created the role of the Witch in the Broadway production of Big Fish.

-BW Opera presented the family-friendly fairytale Hansel and Gretel Febraury 20-23 -- free tickets were provided for children ages 8-18 and Sunday's performance includes a free backstage tour; The production was previewed by Cool Cleveland and Cleveland Classical and received a great review from Cleveland Classical as well.
+BW Opera presented the family-friendly fairytale Hansel and Gretel February 20-23 -- free tickets were provided for children ages 8-18 and Sunday's performance included a free backstage tour; The production was previewed by Cool Cleveland and Cleveland Classical and received a great review from Cleveland Classical as well.